hikurangi/study/Exercism/fsharp/difference-of-squares/README.md

 first principles; research is allowed, indeed, encouraged.
 Finding the best algorithm for the problem is a key skill in software engineering.

-## Hints
-For this exercise the following F# features come in handy:
-- The [range operator](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/operators.%5B-..-%5D%5B%5Et%5D-function-%5Bfsharp%5D) allows you to succinctly create a range of values.
+For this exercise the following F# features come in handy: https://fsharp.github.io/fsharp-core-docs/reference/fsharp-core-operators.html#(%20..%20)) allows you to succinctly create a range of values.
-- [List.sumBy](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/list.sumby%5B't,%5Eu%5D-function-%5Bfsharp%5D) is a condensed format to apply a function to a list and then sum the results.
+- [List.sumBy](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-collections-listmodule.html#sumBy) is a condensed format to apply a function to a list and then sum the results.

-## Running the tests

-To run the tests, run the command `dotnet test` from within the exercise directory.

-## Autoformatting the code

-F# source code can be formatted with the [Fantomas](https://github.com/fsprojects/fantomas) tool.

-After installing it with `dotnet tool restore`, run `dotnet fantomas .` to format code within the current directory.

-## Further information

-For more detailed information about the F# track, including how to get help if you're having trouble, please visit the exercism.io [F# language page](http://exercism.io/languages/fsharp/resources).

 ## Source

+### Created by

+- @jwood803

+### Contributed to by

+- @ErikSchierboom
+- @jrr
+- @kytrinyx
+- @lestephane
+- @robkeim
+- @valentin-p
+- @wolf99

+### Based on

-Problem 6 at Project Euler [http://projecteuler.net/problem=6](http://projecteuler.net/problem=6)
+Problem 6 at Project Euler - http://projecteuler.net/problem=6